telerik/ajax-docs/controls/grid/getting-started/asp.net-ajax-framework.md

 To enable or disable ASP.NET AJAX with the **RadAjaxManager**, set its **EnableAJAX** property to **True** or **False** accordingly.

 >note ASP.NET AJAX is not a Telerik product.
->For further information about ASP.NET AJAX, refer to[ASP.NET AJAX Roadmap](http://msdn.microsoft.com/en-us/library/bb398822.aspx).
+>For further information about ASP.NET AJAX, refer to [ASP.NET AJAX Roadmap](http://msdn.microsoft.com/en-us/library/bb398822.aspx).
 >